Hope after wildfire: Tiny sequoias could grow into giants

 Giant sequoias — and redwoods — are some of the best fire-adapted plants.
 Thick bark protects their trunks, and their canopies can be so high they are out of reach of flames.
 Sequoias even rely on fire to help open their cones to disperse seeds, and flames clear undergrowth so seedlings can take root and get sunlight.

 In recorded history, large sequoias had never incinerated before 2015.
 Destruction of the majestic trees hit unprecedented levels last year when 10% to 14% of the estimated 75,000 trees larger than 4 feet (1.2 meters) in diameter burned.
-Thousands more potentially were lost this year during fires that burned into 27 groves — about a third of all groves — in Sequoia National Park and the adjacent Sequoia National Forest.
-Scientists are still tallying the damage.
+Thousands more potentially were lost this year during fires that burned into 27 groves — about a third of all groves.

+An initial assessment released Tuesday by Sequoia National Forest said the Windy Fire killed hundreds of giant sequoias and many more burned trees may not survive.
+Scientists are still tallying the damage in neighboring Sequoia National Park from a different lightning-sparked fire.

 Climate change and a century of policies emphasizing extinguishing wildland blazes rather than letting some burn to prevent bigger future fires are to blame, said Christy Brigham, chief of resource management and science at Sequoia and Kings Canyon National Parks.
 Hotter droughts have led to more intense fires that have burned through fuels accumulated through fire suppression.